Installing a transmission-mounted PTO

 • Do not adjust backlash by noise alone, always visually check backlash and use a dial indicator.

-• Sometimes filling the transmission with fluid is the only way to reduce the noise.
+• Sometimes, filling the transmission with fluid is the only way to reduce the noise.

 RELATED: Troubleshooting: PTO noise

 19. Install the appropriate shifter kit components, including the supplied PTO shift indicator light.
-On air systems only, the pressure protection valve requires the main tank pressure to exceed 65 PSI to operate PTO system.
+On air systems only, the pressure protection valve requires the main tank pressure to exceed 65 PSI to operate the PTO system.

 RELATED: How to use the PTO Builder